DonHulieo/server_scenarios/README.md

 Made to work alongside https://github.com/TayMcKenzieNZ/Ranch-De-Caniche and https://github.com/TayMcKenzieNZ/fivem-scenarios

-This resource requires gamebuild 2189 (Cayo Perico) or higher, as the mp_manifest was taken from the latest gamebuild.
+This resource requires gamebuild 2189 (Cayo Perico) or higher, as the sp_manifest was taken from the latest gamebuild.

 If you find any bugs, try noclipping or teleporting elsewhere, then coming back.